 hi gorgeous! i’m kayleigh!

-I help overwhelmed new VAs to get crystal clear on their business offering, build their confidence around ideal clients, packages & pricing, and map their entrepreneurial journey to positivity and profitability.
+At work, I help overwhelmed new VAs to get crystal clear on their business offering, build their confidence around ideal clients, packages & pricing, and map their entrepreneurial journey to positivity and profitability.

 I have always loved words.
 I read from a really young age, which meant that I was attempting Jilly Coopers by the time I was 11 - luckily my level of understanding was still that of an 11-year-old!